-- provision of a summary of the equations implemented Level 2 algorithm, - identification of the existing options for the optimisation of the code, - assessment of advantages and disadvantages of the individual options, - to provide a rationale for the choice of preferred option for implementation and identification of a strategy for validation of the choice.
+- provision of a summary of the equations implemented in the Level 2 algorithm, - identification of the existing options for the optimisation of the code, - assessment of advantages and disadvantages of the individual options, - to provide a rationale for the choice of preferred option for implementation and identification of a strategy for validation of the choice.

-For a further self-consistent high-level description of the algorithms implemented in the Level 2 scientific code of MIPAS, the reader should also refer to the paper of Ridolfi et al. (2000).
+For a further self-consistent high-level description of the the algorithms implemented in the Level 2 scientific code of MIPAS, the reader should also refer to the papers of Ridolfi et al. (2000), Raspollini et al. (2006) and Ceccherini et al. (2007).